web3infra-foundation/libp2p-rs/docs/intro.md

 - Use Trait Object, dynamic dispatching
 - Use futures::mpsc::channel, avoid Mutex<>
 - Async Trait, to introduce async fn in Trait
-- dependency on async-std for async runtime
+- Package async runtime to support either async-std or tokio

 ## Content